Voilett-Roze/asus/Installing-Tailscale-through-Entware.md

 https://tailscale.com/kb/1080/cli#set

-Examples:
+**Examples**

-To reset tailscale to a standalone device (not advertising itself as an exit node or subnet router):
+Reset tailscale to a standalone device (not advertising itself as an exit node or subnet router):
 ```
 tailscale up --reset
 ```
-To tell tailscale stop advertising itself as an exit node:
+Tell tailscale to stop advertising itself as an exit node:
 ```
 tailscale set --advertise-exit-node=false
 ```